-03/23 - Far Right Women in the Media
+03/24 - Far Right Women in the Media (20)

-The media have a strongly masculine frame for discussing the far right.
-Stories are always illustrated with pictures of (young) males, most often aggressive, heavily tattooed skinheads.
+The media use a strongly masculine frame in their coverage of the far right.
+Stories are illustrated with pictures of (young) men, most often aggressive, heavily tattooed skinheads.
 Women are almost invisible from far-right stories.
 So, how do the media cover far right women?
-Is it different from far-right men?
-Is it different from non-far right women?
+Is it different from far-right men and from non-far right women?